-Our inpatient stroke rehabilitation unit is on the sixth floor of Zale Lipshy University Hospital, below the stroke inpatient unit, which allows our rehabilitation specialists to easily consult with a patient’s neurologist or neurosurgeon throughout the recovery period.
+Our inpatient stroke rehabilitation unit is on the sixth floor of Zale Lipshy Pavilion – William P. Clements Jr. University Hospital, below the stroke inpatient unit, which allows our rehabilitation specialists to easily consult with a patient’s neurologist or neurosurgeon throughout the recovery period.

 If outpatient rehab is appropriate, our physicians and therapists will see patients after they leave the hospital.
-Our outpatient rehab services are located in the Charles Cameron Sprague Clinical Science Building, which is connected to Zale Lipshy University Hospital.
+Our outpatient rehab services are located in the Charles Cameron Sprague Clinical Science Building, which is connected to Zale Lipshy Pavilion.

 In both locations, we offer state-of-the-art rehabilitation tools and treatments and a team of specialists that includes a:

-Completes a full medical evaluation and directs the team in meeting patient
+- Physiatrist: Completes a full medical evaluation and directs the team in meeting patient goals

 Every member of the UT Southwestern stroke rehabilitation team has specialized stroke training and works exclusively with patients who have had a stroke.
 This focused expertise allows our specialists to offer patients the best care possible.

 Families of patients who have had a stroke play an important role in helping their loved ones recover.
 We offer daily education classes for patients and their families to attend together while patients are in the hospital, as well as a monthly support group that’s open to inpatients and outpatients and their families at any time during the recovery process.